-Others act as a single resistor with a value dependent on temperature (pure metal resistance thermometer RTD and negative temperature coefficient resistor NTC).
-To accurately measure the signal from these sensors, REFIN+ is usually connected to the same power supply of the sensor (Figure 7-4), as long as this respects the specified voltage range on the REFIN+ pin (see the Electrical Characteristics table.
+Others act as a single resistor with a value dependent on temperature (pure metal Resistance Thermometer, RTD, and Negative Temperature Coefficient resistor, NTC).
+To accurately measure the signal from these sensors, most often the REFIN+ is connected to the same power supply of the sensor (Figure 7-4) as long as this will respect the Electrical Characteristics table.